HydroModPy/HydroModPy/CONTRIBUTING.md

    from mypackage.my_config import MyConfig _MODULE_REGISTRY["my_section"] = MyConfig
    ```
-3. The new section is now available via `hmp config --modules my_section`
+3. The new section is now available via `hmp config template --modules my_section`
    and in the top-level `HydroModPyConfig`.

 ---